-Probate Vs. Non-Probate Assets (Wills, inheritance and estate taxation and the whole process)
+Probate Vs. Non-Probate Assets (Wills, Inheritance and Estate Taxation and the Whole Process)

-Non-probate - Assets that can not pass through a will because they either have shared or joint ownership or they have a named beneficiary.
+Non-probate assets are assets that can not pass through a will because they either have shared or joint ownership or they have a named beneficiary.
 Assets in a Living Trust (inter-vivos) would be a non-probate asset.
 Examples are : POD (payable on death) accounts, ITF (in trust for) accounts, an asset such as a life insurance policy where a living beneficiary is named.
 Also real property that is titled with a joint owner, that is not "tenants in common", such as tenants by entirety.

 Why would I want anything to pass through my Will?
 Doesn't the state or Federal government tax everything away then?

 The state and federal government does not assess "death taxes", rather they are transfer taxes to cover the requirements for vetting or auditing the estate.
 Most states allow unlimited exemptions to spouses and direct lineal heirs (children, grandchildren, etc).
 Transfer to acquaintances, casual family members (cousins, nieces, etc) are normally subject to inheritance tax, which is not to be mistaken for estate taxes.
-Remember, there is no written right to control assets from beyond.
+Remember, there is no written right to control assets from beyond the grave.
 The state and federal government assures this privilege is done in an orderly and fair way.
 Imagine if you died and you left wishes to be followed, but no one was there to enforce them, someone would be sure to abscond with the assets!

 Hope that helps and clears up some confusion.